ClaimDB: A Fact Verification Benchmark over Large Structured Data: Benchmark

 \textbf{NEI Claims.} Lastly, we generate claims that are \textit{definitely unanswerable} from the database at hand.
 We draw inspiration from the taxonomy presented by \citet{DBLP:journals/corr/abs-2506-09038} and the work of \citet{DBLP:conf/acl/AmayuelasWPCW24}.
 Given our specific setting, we can safely support three claim categories.

 First, we generate claims that fall outside the concepts of the database.
 To do this, we inspect the database schema metadata offline---including table and column names, and relationships---and provide the full schema information to \texttt{gpt-5}.
-The model has no trouble using this effectively: for example, in Figure~\ref{fig:claim_example}, the generated \textit{out-of-schema} claim refers to homeschooling, which is not represented anywhere in the California Schools database.
+We then explicitly instruct the model (Figure~\ref{fig:nei_prompt} in the Appendix) to produce claims that are based on concepts not represented anywhere in the schema.
+The model has no trouble doing this effectively: for example, in Figure~\ref{fig:claim_example}, the generated \textit{out-of-schema} claim refers to \textit{homeschooling}---a concept that is not present in the California Schools database.

 Second, we generate \textit{subjective} claims which express opinions or value judgments that cannot be objectively verified.
 Finally, we generate \textit{counterfactual} claims.
 These describe imagined or ``what if'' scenarios that are unanswerable with certainty.